 10) Plains Gartersnake

 The Mississippi River cuts through the Great Plains of the US with much of the land surrounding the river used as farmland.
 The plains gartersnake prefers wet meadows and marshes along the River.
 They have a base color of olive green with a bright yellow stripe that goes down their back.
-Plains garter snakes are about 1-2 feet long and a medium thickness.
+Plains garter snakes are about 1-2 feet long and of medium thickness.
 If they are threatened they don’t show it, and they are less likely to bite even when handled.
 If they did get annoyed and bite, they are not poisonous.

 11) Eastern Gartersnake